 Each year, Medicare Part D requires group health plan sponsors to disclose to individuals who are eligible for Medicare Part D whether the health plan’s prescription drug coverage is creditable.
-Plan sponsors must provide the annual disclosure notice to Medicare-eligible individuals before Oct.
-15, 2019, the start date of the annual enrollment period for Medicare Part D.
+Plan sponsors must provide the annual disclosure notice to Medicare-eligible individuals before the start date of the annual enrollment period for Medicare Part D – which begins on October 15 of each year.

 This notice is important because Medicare beneficiaries who are not covered by creditable prescription drug coverage and do not enroll in Medicare Part D when first eligible will likely pay higher premiums if they enroll later.
 Although there are no specific penalties associated with this notice requirement, failing to provide the notice may be detrimental to employees.